Before studying attraction and human sexuality I found myself judging people a lot.

 6. The Coolidge Effect

-The Coolidge Effect is the occurrence of a mammal showing renewed sexual interest when introduced to new sexually receptive partners.
+is the occurrence of a mammal showing renewed sexual interest when introduced to new sexually receptive partners.

 What does that mean?
 On a physical and sexual level, it is easier for a man in his sexual prime to have sex with three different women within a twenty four hour period than it is for him to have sex with the same women three times in that same amount of time.